 Thank goodness for smart homes.
-Gone are the days when you had to check your mailbox for important mail manually.
-Instead, with a Mail Alert mailbox remote sensor, you can actually know when mail has landed in your mailbox without moving afoot.
+Gone are the days when you had to manually check your mailbox for important mail.
+Instead, with a Mail Alert mailbox remote sensor, you can know when mail has landed in your mailbox without moving afoot.

-With that in mind, we’re going to review the current best long-range mailbox alerts.
+With that in mind, we will review the current best long-range mailbox alerts.

 The mailbox alert system is a device that will alert you via your smartphone when someone opens your mailbox when placed on your mailbox.